 Description

-This policy instrument focuses on how cities achieve real-time traffic management and maximise the efficient use of existing infrastructure.
-Real-time traffic management has various environmental and economic benefits:[1]
+This policy instrument focuses on the question of how cities can manage traffic in real time and maximise the efficiency of existing infrastructure.

 To build a city’s capacity to assess the real-time traffic status, the first step should be to figure out the direction of traffic flows and the most congested intersections.
 Followed by traffic control management, such as traffic light control, suggestions of route change to road users can be provided.
 Real-time traffic management requires 1) a reliable municipal map (could purchase third-party data or build its own); 2) sensor deployment (e.g. vehicle detectors, cameras) to acquire information such as car speed, quantity and size; 3) capacity of data transmission and management and 4) the Area Traffic Control Systems (ATCS) and traffic control centre that makes timely decisions using collected data.